gini/gini-health-sdk-android/html/_sources/flow.rst.txt

 ``setDocumentForReview`` can be called with:
  1. ``Document`` instance in the case the upload was performed with Gini Pay Api lib (see ``Gini`` class).
- 2. Document id, this will probably be the case when there's backend integration between the Business Client and Gini.
+ 2. Document id, this will probably be the case when there's backend integration between the client and Gini.

 When calling it with an id the SDK will make a network call to obtain a ``Document`` instance.
 So it is preferred to use the ``Document`` instance if you already have it.